Florida State Football Sod Cemetery: Criteria and evolution

 Initially, the criteria for a sod game centered around the Seminoles securing victories in matches where they were not expected to win.
 However, as the team became more successful, the tradition's parameters expanded.
 By the early 1980s, the ritual saw a notable inclusion: all bowl games started being treated as sod games.
 This was evident from their victories, starting with the Gator Bowl in 1982, proceeding with other significant bowl wins in subsequent years.

 As the tradition has evolved, exceptions have been made for landmark road wins that do not meet the first four criteria.
-For example, on September 28, 2023, the hosts at Warchant TV, a popular YouTube channel focused on Florida State sports, discussed this topic following the 2023 season win over Clemson at Memorial Stadium.
+For example, on September 28, 2023, the hosts at Warchant TV, a YouTube channel focused on Florida State sports, discussed this topic following the 2023 season win over Clemson at Memorial Stadium.
 A source, reportedly close to the program, stated that the number one rule is that the head coach has the final say on whether a game is a sod game, even if it does not strictly meet the established criteria.
 This can happen in situations in which Florida State is a slight favorite, but it is still a big game.

-One such occasion arose for the September 23, 2023 rivalry matchup between Florida State and the Clemson Tigers.
-Florida State, though a 2-point favorite, faced a daunting task; they had not won at Clemson since 2013, and Clemson had maintained an uninterrupted winning streak against them since 2015, seizing the ACC Champions title in all but one season from 2015 to 2022.
-The tension was amplified by the conspicuously antagonistic environment orchestrated by Clemson who reduced the opponent ticket allotment from 1500 to 500.
-This forced Florida State play into Death Valley without their band, the Marching Chiefs.
-This ostensibly helped Clemson secure a stronger home advantage.
-In another unexpected move the week of the match up, Clemson enlisted a former walk-on kicker to help rectify their kicking woes.
-The decision was met with scrutiny but illustrated the extent Clemson was willing to go to secure victory.

-Despite the intensified atmosphere and Clemson's strategic machinations, Florida State managed to snap its seven-game losing streak, securing a 31–24 victory in overtime—marking the team's first-ever road win in overtime in school history.
-Team captains Jordan Travis and Keon Colman took a keepsake of sod from Frank Howard Field to commemorate the victory.

-In summary, while it is crucial to adhere to the established criteria for designating sod games, the head coach reserves the final say, allowing for flexibility in circumstances such landmark road wins no matter who is favored.
-This subtle evolution is also discernible in the team's dynamic approach to traditions, with adapted practices like the “Breaking the Rock” tradition, brought forward and modified by Head Coach Mike Norvell and Director of Strength and Conditioning Josh Storms, gaining prominence and significance among the players.
+The team has a dynamic approach to traditions, with adapted practices like the “Breaking the Rock” tradition, brought forward and modified by Head Coach Mike Norvell and Director of Strength and Conditioning Josh Storms.